snphillips/job-crawler/README.md

 touch careerPages.py
 ```

 This file should contain the list of websites you want to crawl.
-If you'd like to keep your list of career pages to yourself, confirm that this file to your `.gitignore` to prevent it from being included in version control
+If you'd like to keep your list of career pages to yourself, confirm that the file has been added to your `.gitignore` to prevent it from being included in version control.

-Sample careerPages.py:
+Sample careerPages.py.
+Replace the placeholder urls with your own list.

 ```
 careerPages = [